infiniteopt/InfiniteOpt.jl/docs/src/guide/variable.md

 infinite parameter value (point).
 Finally, hold variables are decisions that are made irrespective of the infinite domain (e.g., first stage variables and design variables).
 Or in other words, they hold a particular value over the infinite domain or some sub-domain of it.
-We also employ reduced variables which correspond to partially transcribed infinite variables which are artifacts of measure evaluation and thus are discussed on the [Measures](@ref measure_page) page.
+We also employ semi-infinite variables which correspond to partially transcribed infinite variables which are artifacts of measure evaluation and thus are discussed on the [Measures](@ref measure_page) page.